 For instance, you may like your dehydrated banana chips to be a little on the chewy side.
 But where dehydrating mushrooms is concerned — it is a different story.
 Please read on.

-They're now ready for vacuum sealing!
+They should now be ready for vacuum sealing!

 dehydrating mushrooms, take note of their special dehydrating

-temperatures on this page, but don't be afraid to give them more time.
+temperatures.
+Don't be afraid to give them more time.

 Some foods will remain sticky, such as dehydrated plums (prunes).